Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Simulations Results

-In this section, we first study Algorithm~\ref{alg:LLR-BP4} on the well-known $[[5,1,3]]$ code \cite{LMPZ96}.
-Then we simulate the decoding performance of \ourBP with $\beta=0$ and various values of $\alpha$ on quantum bicycle codes, a generalized hypergraph-product code, and surface codes.
+In this section, we first study \ourBP on the well-known $[[5,1,3]]$ code \cite{LMPZ96}.
+Then we simulate the decoding performance of (A)MBP$_4$ with various values of $\alpha$ on quantum bicycle codes, a GHP code, and surface codes.
+(The results of toric codes are shown in Appendix~\ref{sec:toric}).

 When evaluating the logical error rate or other error rates, an error bar between two crosses shows a 95\% confidence interval if fewer than 100 error events are collected.